-Over the years, DEVS has finding an increasing acceptance in the model-based simulation research community becoming one of the preferred paradigms to conduct modeling and simulation inquiries З (Wainer and Mosterman, 2016).
-Following the approach proposed in the M&S framework, new vari-З ants, extensions and abstractions have been developed using the core of concepts defined by the original formalism.
+Over the years, DEVS has finding an increasing acceptance in the model-based simulation research community becoming one of the preferred paradigms to conduct modeling and simulation inquiries (Wainer and Mosterman, 2016).
+Following the approach proposed in the M&S framework, new variants, extensions and abstractions have been developed using the core of concepts defined by the original formalism.
 Several authors have improved the formalism capabilities in response to different situations, giving useful solutions to a wide range of simulation problems.
-Some of these solutions (not includ-ing listing those in milestones) are Cell-DEVS (Wainer, 2004), Fuzzy-DEVS (Kwon et al., 1996), Min-Max-DEVS (Hamri et al., 2006), and Vectorial DEVS (Bergero and Kofman, 2014).
-Moreover, the model/simulator separation of concerns inherent in the M&S framework of Chapter 2 allows re-searchers to develop alternative simulation algorithms in order to complement existent abstract DEVS simulators (Kim et al., 1998; Muzy and Nutaro, 2005; Shang and Wainer, 2006; Liu and Wainer, 2010).
-Franceschini et al. (2014) provide a survey of DEVS simulators with performance comparison.
-Kim et al. (2017) show how DEVS modeling for simulation greatly exceeds Big Data modeling techniques in predictive power when deviations from the underlying state of the referent system come into play.
-1.7 SUMMARY

-We have outlined the basic concepts of systems theory: structure, behavior, levels of system speci-fication and their associated morphisms.
+Some of these solutions (not including listing those in milestones) are Cell-DEVS (Wainer, 2004), Fuzzy-DEVS (Kwon et al., 1996), Min-Max-DEVS (Hamri et al., 2006), and Vectorial DEVS (Bergero and Kofman, 2014).
+Moreover, the model/simulator separation of concerns inherent in the M&S framework of Chapter 2 allows researchers to develop alternative simulation algorithms in order to complement existent abstract DEVS simulators (Kim et al., 1998; Muzy and Nutaro, 2005; Shang and Wainer, 2006; Liu and Wainer, 2010).
+1.7 SUMMARY We have outlined the basic concepts of systems theory: structure, behavior, levels of system specification and their associated morphisms.
 We have brought out the important distinctions that justify having different levels of specification.
 However, we have not considered all the possible distinctions and levels.
 For example, the important distinction between modular and non-modular systems has not been recognized with distinct levels.
 A more complete hierarchy will emerge as revisit the concepts introduced here in a more formal and rigorous manner in Chapter 5.
-We also have introduced the basic system specification formalisms and outlined the advances in the development of such formalisms that characterize the second edition, TMS2000 and reviewed some of the major milestones in the develop-ment of DEVS.
+We also have introduced the basic system specification formalisms and outlined the advances in the development of such formalisms that characterize the second edition, TMS2000 and reviewed some of the major milestones in the development of DEVS.
 We now turn to a framework for modeling and simulation that identifies the key elements and their relationships.
 The systems specification hierarchy will provide the basis for presenting this framework.
 For example, we use specifications at different levels to characterize the different elements.
 The various system specification formalisms and their simulators provide the operational means to employ the framework in real world applications.
 We focus on real world application in the last part of the book.
+1.8 SOURCES The basic concepts of systems theory were developed by pioneers such as Arbib (1967), Zadeh and Desoer (1979) (later known more for his fuzzy sets theories), Klir (1985), Mesarovic and Takahara (1975) and Wymore (1977).
+Since the first edition of this book (Zeigler, 1976) there have been several trends toward deepening the theory (Mesarovic and Takahara, 1989; Wymore, 1993), extending its range of applicability with computerized tools (Pichler and Schwartzel, 1992) and going on to new more abstract formulations (Takahashi and Takahara, 1995).
+Also, somewhat independently, a new recognition of systems concepts within discrete event systems was fostered by Ho (1992).
+The DEV&DESS formalism was introduced by Praehofer in his doctoral dissertation (Praehofer, 1991).